|Ancient tomb in Jerusalem|

 Why is this important?
 It's important because the location of the tomb where Jesus' body was placed was known.
 Mary Magdalene and "the other Mary" (the mother of James and Joseph) knew where it was, as did the chief priests and the Pharisees.
 Tomorrow, this tomb will be empty.
 If Jesus' body was still in the tomb, it could and would have been seen or exhumed on the days following Easter.

 1. Joseph of Arimathea risked his reputation and career to follow Jesus.
-Reflect on if and how you are risking all for Jesus.
+Reflect on how you are risking all for Jesus.